 The Last Letter from Mordechaj Anielewicz

-Jewish fighters that died at Mila 18
+Jewish fighters who died at Mila 18

 The names of 60 other fighters are unknown